 - a urinary tract infection which usually responds well to medication

-- the side-effects of drugs however the GP may change the drugs or alter the dose
+- the side effects of drugs; however, the GP may change the drugs or alter the dose

 Strategies for carers:

-- Being aware of signs such as fidgeting, getting up and down or pulling at clothes that may indicate that the person needs to go to the toilet.
+- Being aware of signs such as fidgeting, getting up and down or pulling at clothes may indicate that the person needs to go to the toilet.

 - Making sure that the toilet is easy to use.
 An occupational therapist can advise on aids such as handrails.

 - Making sure that the person has clothes that can be quickly removed or unfastened.
-Velcro fastenings rather than zips or buttons may be simpler if the person has difficulty in managing clothes.
+Velcro fastenings rather than zips or buttons may be simpler if the person has difficulty managing clothes.

 - Making sure that they remember where the toilet is.
-A sign on the door may help or they may need reminding.
+A sign on the door may help, or they may need reminding.

 Tips for the carer: